 A Specialist Partner For Medical Device Manufacturers

-Medical device manufacturers have specialized needs on top of the many standard requirements across manufacturers.
+Medical device manufacturers have specialized needs in addition to the many standard requirements common to all manufacturers.

 An example is facilitating communications between clinical teams and device end-users using Communities.
-If your company is a medical device manufacturer, looking for a Salesforce implementer specializing in healthcare and life sciences is a good idea.
+If your company is a medical device manufacturer, it’s a good idea to look for a Salesforce implementer specializing in the healthcare and life sciences sector.

 On this front, a Salesforce implementation partner to consider is J2 Interactive.
 J2 has focused on healthcare and life sciences technology solutions for over eighteen years.
 J2 describes some of the ways that implementing Salesforce benefits medical device manufacturers.